enricolacchin/Computer-Engineering-UNITS/Readme.md

 * For privacy reasons, all data has been censored and fictitious and not real and/or symbolic data inserted
 * The diagrams (Entity - Relationship and Logical) and the database have been created entirely in :gb: English for easier project management

-# IT - Progetto Finale Basi di Dati Corso 2023
+# :it: Progetto Finale Basi di Dati Corso 2023

 Questa è la repository del mio progetto finale per il corso "079IN - Basi di Dati" a.a.
 2022/2023 frequentato all'Università degli Studi di Trieste.